Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

-The results reveal strikingly distinct performance patterns across batch sizes and neural network architectures, demonstrating performance patterns highly dependent on batch size and neural architecture.
-Interestingly, despite being advertised as a “convolutional architecture”, ConvNeXt behaves similarly to transformers in performance across all compilers.
-At small batches ($\leq$2), compilers provide 2-6$\times$ speed-ups by eliminating Python dispatch overhead and enabling operation fusion.
-These advantages diminish as batch size increases, with only vendor-specific solutions (TensorRT for GPU, OpenVINO for CPU) maintaining consistent performance advantages at batch size 16.
-Architecture significantly influences compiler efficacy: traditional convolutional networks benefit substantially from all compilers at small batches, while transformer-based models show minimal improvement with TVM, moderate gains with ONNX, and substantial acceleration only with vendor-specific tools.
-While TVM demonstrates substantial performance gains for convolutional architectures, the performance completely tanks for transformer architectures, particularly for ConvNeXt.
-TVM struggling with ConvNeXt's hybrid design elements is intuitive given its search-based~\cite{tvm} optimization methodology.
-Conversely, Vendor-specific compilers maintain their advantage through extensive manual optimization targeted specifically at popular cutting-edge architectures.
+In summary, architecture significantly influences compiler efficacy.
+Traditional convolutional networks benefit substantially from most compiler-device pairs at small batches, while transformer-based models show minimal improvement with TVM, moderate gains with ONNX, and substantial acceleration mainly with vendor-specific tools.
+While TVM demonstrates substantial performance gains for convolutional architectures, its gains are substantially weaker for transformer-based architectures and ConvNeXt.
+We interpret the weaker TVM results on ConvNeXt as a consequence of search-based optimization over a larger schedule space for hybrid blocks [22], which is consistent with the compile-time profile in Table III.
+The architectural hybridization of ConvNeXt may increase the difficulty of identifying effective schedules and fusion candidates under the fixed tuning budget used in this study.
+Conversely, vendor-specific compilers may benefit from manually optimized support for widely used architectures.
+We do not claim this as a root-cause analysis of the generated kernels, but as an interpretation consistent with the measured throughput and compile-time results.
 Since the dynamic computational graph is executed sequentially in the Python runtime on the Xeon CPU, we also include TorchScript as an additional baseline.
 TorchScript can exploit the multiple cores on the CPU with intra-op parallelism.
-However, compared to OpenVINO, which achieves significant speed-ups (up to 5-6 times more throughput), TorchScript only marginally improves throughput across all configurations.
+However, compared to OpenVINO, which achieves up to 5-6 times higher throughput, TorchScript only marginally but consistently improves throughput, which is expected considering that it primarily applies rudimentary software-level optimizations.